-Brisbane is the home of the outdoors, the capital of Australia’s Sunshine State that is Queensland, Brisbane offers art, adventure, culture, and most importantly great food and drink.
+Brisbane is a city blessed with a subtropical climate that makes getting outdoors a joy most of the year.
+In addition, as the capital of Queensland – Australia’s Sunshine State – Brisbane offers art, adventure, sport and culture.
+And, importantly, great food and drink.

-Whether you’re out for the day soaking up the sun, shopping with friends, or on the search for a great night out, Brisbane is home to some of the country’s best bars and this is why we have written this article.
+Whether you’re out soaking up the sun, shopping with friends, or on the search for a great night out, Brisbane is home to some of the country’s best bars.

-We have put together a list of our favorite hotspots in the city, which promise to wet your whistle and bless your palette.
+So, we have put together a list of our favourite hotspots in the city.
+There’s something for everyone, whether you want to wet your whistle or excite your palate.

-From rooftop bars to intimate wine bars, to cocktail clubs and whiskey hideouts, Brisbane offers something for everyone.
-So what are you waiting for?
-Let’s dive in!
+From rooftop bars to intimate wine bars, and from cocktail clubs and whiskey hideouts, Brissie has them all.

-The music hits the stage six nights a week and includes soul, blues, funk, pop, rockabilly, and much more, meaning there is a tune to go with everyone’s drinks.
+The music hits the stage six nights a week and includes soul, blues, funk, pop, rockabilly, and much more.
+With such variety, there’s bound to be a band that appeals.

-As far as drinks are concerned, the bar is well stocked up on liqueurs and cold beers and with a Brooklyn-approved feel, it’s a Brisbane bar that is more than worth the visit.
+As far as drinks are concerned, the bar is well stocked with liqueurs and cold beers.

-Located on Alfred Street, Dutch Courage Officers’ Mess is a plantation-style Brisbane cocktail and tapas bar which was inspired by the British colonial outposts of the latter half of the 19th century.
+Located on Alfred Street, Dutch Courage Officers’ Mess is a quirky, plantation-style Brisbane cocktail and tapas bar.
+It’s unique decor takes its inspiration from the British colonial outposts of the latter half of the 19th century.

-With live music, over 100 gins to choose from, a well-crafted house cocktail list, and a never-ending back bar, you are promised both quality and good times all night long.
+With live music, over 100 gins to choose from, a well-crafted house cocktail list, and a never-ending back bar, Dutch Courage promises both quality drinks and good times all night long.

 It was even nominated for Australian Gin Bar of the year in 2017, 2018, and 2021.